Curb-Cut, Curb-Core, & Basin Creation Costs

 Costs estimates are for Tucson, Arizona as of August 2021 (with some updates, as noted below)…

 See chapter 8 of Rainwater Harvesting for Drylands and Beyond, Volume 2, 2nd Edition for info on how to optimally place, design, and build curb cuts and curb cores with their mulched and vegetated basins.

 - Permit is $45, but this can be for a whole block’s worth of curb cuts/cores, so you are incentivized to work with your neighbors.
 To clarify: It is $45 per permit, but you can have many curb cuts/cores on one permit.

 Curb-CORE HOLE-DRILLING costs:

 A contractor friend that cores the curb himself rents a hand-held core-drill (from Sunbelt Rental on Ft.
 Lowell—these drills are otherwise hard to find for rent).
-The rental for the whole drill set-up is $66 per day.
+The rental for the whole drill set-up is less than $100 per day.